-- Scholarship cover sheet
+- Scholarship cover sheet;

-- A copy of the applicant’s birth certificate.
+- Copy of the applicant’s birth certificate;

-If a student lives far enough away from Christ Church, either overseas, interstate or in regional/remote Western Australia, then he may be able to sit the exam at his current school.
+Overseas, regional and interstate applicants: If the applicant lives far enough away from Christ Church, either overseas, interstate or in regional/remote Western Australia, then he may be able to sit the exam at his current school.
 If this is the case, AAS will advise and instruct on the procedures to be followed.

-The scholarship process includes an individual assessment report generated by AAS that will be posted to parents within a few weeks of the examination.
+Scholarship results: The scholarship process includes an individual assessment report generated by AAS that will be posted to parents within a few weeks of the examination.
 At the same time, parents of successful applicants will be contacted and interviews with the Principal arranged.
 The scholarship process concludes by mid-June with the successful applicants being published on the school website.

-A scholarship recipient receives a reduction on tuition fees to varying degrees.
+Tuition fees: A scholarship recipient receives a reduction on tuition fees to varying degrees.
 In general, this is to the value of 50% of the normal tuition fees.
 However, it is worth noting that school fees at Christ Church are inclusive and comprehensive and cover many aspects of a boy’s schooling including textbooks and course materials; software and the provision of the latest ICT equipment; study skills support; camps and excursions; and school publications.
 Family access to the School’s gymnasium, swimming pool and library is also included.